-7. Appeals that are not dismissed under paragraph 6 above shall be considered by the Dean of a Faculty other than the student's own.
+7. Appeals that are not dismissed under paragraph 6 above shall be considered by the Pro-Vice-Chancellor (Teaching).
 The Academic Registrar shall send the appeal documentation to the Chair of the Programme or Review Board or his/her nominee for written comment.
 The report on the appeal from the Chair of the Board shall be made available to the student for written comment if the student so wishes.
-The Dean shall decide in consultation with the Academic Registrar, on the basis of the evidence submitted by the student, the additional information referred to under paragraph 5 above, the Department's report and the comments of the student, on the action to be taken.
-The Dean may take one of the following decisions, taking into account both the strength of the case for appeal and whether good cause has been established for the delay in drawing the matters concerned to the University's attention:
+The Pro-Vice-Chancellor (Teaching) shall decide in consultation with the Academic Registrar, on the basis of the evidence submitted by the student, the additional information referred to under paragraph 5 above, the School's/Department's report and the comments of the student, on the action to be taken.
+The Pro-Vice-Chancellor (Teaching) may take one of the following decisions, taking into account both the strength of the case for appeal and whether good cause has been established for the delay in drawing the matters concerned to the University's attention:

 - (i) To dismiss the appeal in which case the student shall be given the reasons for the decision in writing.
-There shall be no further right of appeal against this decision. - (ii) To uphold the appeal where the report from the Chair of the Board supports the student's case, or the Chair of the Board is willing to accept the Dean's recommendation. - (iii) To refer the case for further investigation by an Academic Appeals Committee.
+There shall be no further right of appeal against this decision; - (ii) To uphold the appeal where the report from the Chair of the Board supports the student's case, or the Chair of the Board is willing to accept the Pro-Vice-Chancellor (Teaching)'s recommendation; - (iii) To refer the case for further investigation by an Academic Appeals Committee.

-The Dean shall normally convey his/her decision in writing to the student within a maximum of 25 working days of receipt of the complete appeal documentation from the student by the Academic Registrar.
+The Pro-Vice-Chancellor (Teaching) shall normally convey his/her decision in writing to the student within a maximum of 25 working days of receipt of the complete appeal documentation from the student by the Academic Registrar.

-- 8. Where the Dean has upheld the appeal under paragraph 7 (ii) above, the case shall be referred back to the Programme or Review Board for reconsideration in accordance with paragraph 16 (ii) or (iii) below. - 9.
-Where the Dean has referred the case for further investigation by an Academic Appeal Committee under paragraph 7 (iii) above, any written comments previously submitted by the student in response to the Chair of the Programme or Review Board's report shall be made available to the Chair, who may submit a final written statement if s/he wishes to do so.
+- 8. Where the Pro-Vice-Chancellor (Teaching) has upheld the appeal under paragraph 7 (ii) above, the case shall be referred back to the Programme or Review Board for reconsideration in accordance with paragraph 16 (ii) or (iii) below. - 9.
+Where the Pro-Vice-Chancellor (Teaching) has referred the case for further investigation by an Academic Appeal Committee under paragraph 7 (iii) above, any written comments previously submitted by the student in response to the Chair of the Programme or Review Board's report shall be made available to the Chair, who may submit a final written statement if s/he wishes to do so.
 Any such statement shall be made available to the student who may in turn submit final written comments, before these, and the previous papers relating to the case are forwarded to the Academic Appeal Committee.